foldedtoad/spi_slave/README.md

 ## Requirements

+This project is built with Zephyr Version 2.1.99.

 This project requires elements not included in the Nordic PCA10040 kit which must be provided by the user:

 * Host computer or system to act as SPI Master.